7c7engineering/multiflasher-pro/README.md

 * has custom serial nr.
 * allows for easy power cycling of the target (without need for disconnecting the target) : using a switch
 * allows for easy reset of the target : using a switch
+* has dual UART( 1 for monitoring, 1 for programming)

 # Target:
 * ESP32 : programming & monitoring